PRODUCT COMPARISONS

 Figure 7 - iText Download Screen

 I found the volume of choices from iText overwhelming and wasn't sure what to download.
-I chose iText 7 and was then lead to another screen to choose from nine PDF-related products to download.
+I chose iText 7 and was then led to another screen to choose from nine PDF-related products to download.
 Once again, I found this confusing and left me unsure of which libraries and tools I needed for my project.

 I was sent a follow-up email from iText with a link to their customer portal and a generated password.
 I attempted to use their portal site with the credentials provided but was unable to access the site.